jestun-snp/did-method-snplab/README.md

 # DID-Method-Specification
 # Abstract
-SNPLab Decentralized Identity Service(SNPLab DID Service) provides the infrastructure for trusted digital identity service for SNPLab MyData Service(MyD).
+SNPLab Decentralized Identity Service(SNPLab DID Service) provides the infrastructure for trusted digital identity service for SNPLab MyData Service(MyD).<br>
-SNPLab DID Service is based on blockchain(Hyperledger Indy) and provides a distributed mechanism for generating and verifying DID(Decentralized Identifier).
+SNPLab DID Service is based on blockchain and provides a distributed mechanism for generating and verifying DID(Decentralized Identifier).

 <br />

 # Introduction
-SNPLab is leading MyData service platform industry in South Korea, to empower individuals by improving their right to self-determination regarding their personal data.
+SNPLab is a leading MyData service platform industry in South Korea that empowers individuals by improving their right to self-determination regarding their personal data.<br>
-MyD is a personal data trading platform service provided by SNPLab and SNPLab DID Service provides the digital identity service for MyD service.
+MyD is a personal data trading platform service provided by SNPLab and the SNPLab DID Service provides the digital identity service for MyD service.<br>
-SNPLab DID Service provides a mechanism for the distributed and globally unique identifiers(DID, Decentralized Identifier).
+SNPLab DID Service provides a mechanism for distributed and globally unique identifiers(DID, Decentralized Identifier).

 <br>

 # DID Method Syntax

 ## DID Naming Scheme.
-A DID consists of three parts: 1) the `did` URI scheme identifier, 2) the identifier for the DID method, and 3) the DID method-specific identifier.<br>
+A DID consists of three parts:
+1. The `did` URI scheme identifier.
+2. The identifier for the DID method.
+3. The DID method-specific identifier.
-The identifier of SNPLab DID method is `snplab`.
-Therefore, the SNPLab DID starts with `did:snplab:`.<br>
+ - The identifier of SNPLab DID method is `snplab`.
+So, the SNPLab DID starts with `did:snplab:`.
-SNPLab DID Service uses Ed2559 crypto algorithm for DID owner’s private-public key pair.
+ - SNPLab DID Service uses Ed25519 crypto algorithm to generate the private-public key pair associated with the owner's DID.
-The DID method-specific identifier will be the base54 value of the first 16 bytes of DID owner's Ed25519 public key.
+ - The DID method-specific identifier will be the base58 encoding of the first 16 bytes of DID owner's Ed25519 public key.

+An example of the SNPLab DID
 ```
-The example of SNPLab DID is "did:snplab:V4SGRU86Z58d6TV7PBUe6f"
+"did:snplab:V4SGRU86Z58d6TV7PBUe6f"
 ```

 ## DID Document Format